 Even when your tenant owes six months of rent and turned your kitchen into a science experiment, they still have rights under Texas law.

-These protections can affect the answer to how long an eviction process takes in Fort Worth, TX (especially if your tenant knows how to use them).
+These protections can affect the length of an eviction process in Fort Worth, TX (especially if your tenant knows how to use them).

 Right to Contest the Eviction

-Some tenant defenses are actually solid.
-Maybe you really didn’t give proper notice.
+Some tenant defenses are solid.
+Maybe you didn’t give proper notice.
 Maybe they did pay the rent, but you lost the check.
 Maybe your property has serious habitability issues.

 The judge has to sort through all this, which can turn your quick hearing into an all-day affair.